-Some of the outrage over Courbet's early work seems laughable to a modern viewer.
+Some outrage over Courbet’s early work seems laughable to a modern viewer.
 In his work The Bathers, for example, critics disliked that the partially nude woman in the painting had dirty feet and was obviously a commoner.
 Not exactly shocking stuff today.

 Courbet’s realism didn’t stop at depictions of poverty or the lower classes of society, though.
 What really shocked the masses was Courbet's insistence on painting non-idealized, contemporary women, rather than mythological ones.
 The Salon rejected his 1864 painting Study of Women (later re-titled Venus with Psyche) because of its “immorality.”
 What was so immoral about the work?
 Most likely it was Courbet's depiction of not one but two (!) naked women that shocked the Salon.